pnavaro/HOODESolver.jl/paper/paper.md

 written in Julia dedicated to the efficient resolution of highly oscillatory ODEs.
-In the documentation [^2] details are given to explain how to simulate highly oscillatory ODEs using a Uniformly Accurate (UA) method *ie* the method which is able to capture the solution while keeping the time step (and then the computational cost) independent of the degree of stiffness $\varepsilon$.
+In the documentation [^2] details are given to explain how to simulate highly oscillatory ODEs using a Uniformly Accurate (UA) method *ie* a method which is able to capture the solution while keeping the time step (and then the computational cost) independent of the degree of stiffness $\varepsilon$.